heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 ### Remote PDP

 The remote PDP connects to an external PDP server (such as SAPL Node).
 Use this when policies are managed centrally or when multiple applications share the same policies.
+Two transports are supported, `http` and `rsocket`.
+The HTTP transport is the broadest fit.
+The RSocket transport uses protobuf framing over a long-lived TCP connection and trades per-request flexibility (no token relay) for substantially higher per-call throughput.

 ```properties
 io.sapl.pdp.remote.enabled=true